 Conferences and Didactics

-The Department of Anesthesiology Section on Critical Care provides a wide variety of didactic and other educational conferences including weekly core curriculum lectures and several monthly conferences including:
+Throughout the remainder of the year, the Department of Anesthesiology Section on Critical Care provides a wide variety of didactic and other educational conferences including weekly core curriculum lectures and several monthly conferences including:

 - Journal club